dylanesque/Cheatsheets/next_js.md

 - Next.js has API routes, that work similar to pages

+To create API routes:

+1) Create an `api` folder in the `pages` directory.
+2) Add files as needed in this folder, which will create a path based on file names
+3) Create a `handler` function, which will accept a `req` and `res`

 # Apollo Client in Next.js

 -Wrapping the app in a HOC is the best way to go for Next & Apollo